 Also, I can update the post with fresh information.
 Next, I could tweak my headline and add the year and unusual characters.
 Then, I’d use the CTR Calculator again to get an “after” view.
 By repeating these steps, you boost the CTR of your SEO efforts.”

 “At the end of the day, whenever possible you want to be calculating either revenue or pipeline value from organic traffic as justification for your SEO efforts,” says Austin Mullins of Conversion Media.
 “Everyone understands what this means, and there’s no chance of it being a vanity metric disconnected from what actually drives the business.”

 “Calculating ROI of SEO should mirror your primary business objective,” says Kimberly Smith of Clarify Capital.
 “As a B2B business, our bottom line is to increase sales, which we accomplish by converting qualified leads.

 We use Google Analytics to set up ‘goals’, which helps us get a more comprehensive look at ROI.
 Using goals, we can quantify and track the conversions and sales resulting from different channels.

-To measure the value of SEO, we look at the reported conversion rate, goal completion, and value of goal completions (i.e. sales) for organic traffic.
+To measure the value of SEO, we look at the reported conversion rate, goal completion, and value of goal completions (i.e. sales) for organic traffic in our marketing reporting software.
 Doing so is an easy and accessible way to understand how SEO efforts translate in a tangible way.”

 “In my experience, the best metric to show ROI from SEO is the average time on page,” says Ben McLaughlan of Easy Mode Media.
 “By increasing the average time your audience spends on a page you send important signals to Google that your content is valuable and being shown to the right people.
 A higher time on page shows that those who land on the page are engaged with what you have to say.